Skip to main content

 npx react-native run-ios

-If your iOS project uses CocoaPods directly, install pods after adding the package:
+If your iOS project uses CocoaPods directly:

 cd ios